 The search tool also supports adjective searches and categorizes search results by the nouns modified by the adjective.
 Ke et al. (2010) used adjectives as keywords to search for biological analogies because adjectives describe qualities of problems or possible solutions.
 If designers were seeking a solution that must function in a dry environment, search results obtained with the adjective keyword "dry" could be useful.
-Figure 3 shows search results of the adjective keyword is modifying.
+Figure 3 shows search results of the adjective keyword "dry," categorized by the nouns that the keyword is modifying.
 The search algorithm identifies the modified nouns of adjectives.

-Biomimetic Set earch Tool 32 Results for: move in 28 headings Try New Search move Biosearch Search Wikipedia Wikipedia Search Results are categori.
-You can also categori.
-(Information on sear zed by enabling functions of the search keyword (verb) rize results by: [subject], [object], or [preposition] ch options and categorization) 4 match(es) in which Section 31 12: Sma Section 31 13: Flatw beating their cilia .
-Section 31_7: They Section 42_2: The ti the enabling function of move is beating : Il ribbon worms move by beating their cilia . worms (phylum Platyhelminthes) have no body cavity , lack organs for oxygen transport , have only one entrance to the gut , and move by move by beating these cilia rather than by muscular contractions . ny gametes of males , called sperm , are mobile and move by beating their flagella .
-2 match(es) in which Section 43_3: Once down by the ectoder the enabling function of move is extending : they bulge into the blastocoel , they move by extending long processes called filopodia along an extracellular matrix of proteins that is laid mal cells lining the blastocoel .
-Section 47_1: Amoe bas move by extending lobe-shaped projections called pseudopods and then seemingly squeezing themselves into those pseudopods .
-Fig ure 1: Search results for verb keyword "move," categorized by the enabling functions of "move."
-3 match(es) in wh Section 35 1: The Section 5 4: Cells further water from ich the object of prevents is water : e Casparian strips act as a gasket that prevents water and ions from moving between the cells (Figure 35.4). s with sturdy cell walls take up a limited amount of water and , in so doing , build up internal pressure against the cell wall that prevents in entering.
+Biomimetic S earch Tool 32 Results for: move in 28 headings Try New Search move Biosearch Search Wikipedia Wikipedia Search You can also catego ctions of the search keyword (verb) ect], [object], or [preposition] orization) n of move is beating : The second secon worms ( phylum Platy helminthes ) have no body cavity , lack organs for oxygen transport , have only one entrance to the gut , and move by ese cilia rather than by muscular contractions . , called sperm , are mobile and move by beating their flagella .
+Section 42 2.
+The ti ny gametes of males , called speriff, are mobile and move by beauting their nagena.
+Section 43 3: Once n of move is extending: astocoel, they move by extending long processes called filopodia along an extracellular matrix of proteins that is laid astocoel.
+Section 47 1: Amoe bas move by extend ing lobe-shaped projections called pseudopods and then seemingly squeezing themselves into those pseudopods.

+Figure 1: Search results for verb keyword "move," categorized by the enabling functions of "move."

-Section F 35: Suberin-impregnated Casparian strips prevent water and ions from moving between the endodermal cells .
+''' 3 match(es) in which the object of prevents is water: Section 35 1: The Casparian strips act as a gasket that prevents water and ions from moving between the cells ( Figure 35.4 ) .
+Section 5 4: Cells with sturdy cell walls take up a limited amount of water and , in so doing , build up internal pressure against the cell wall that prevents further water from entering .
+Section F 35: Suberin-impregnated Casparian strips prevent water and ions from moving between the endodermal cells . '''